Most Popular Pages

 Strengthening Child Welfare Systems through Interdisciplinary Practice

-The funding continues NMFAP services in Bernalillo County (2nd Judicial District), Sandoval County and Valencia County (13th Judicial District), and expands its reach to Cibola County (13th Judicial District) in July 2021 and San Juan County (11th Judicial District) in October 2021.
-Future expansion is anticipated in 2022 to McKinley County (11th Judicial District) and Doña Ana County (3rd Judicial District).
+The NMFAP served six counties beginning with Bernalillo County (2nd Judicial District), Sandoval County and Valencia County (13th Judicial District), and expanded its reach to Cibola County (13th Judicial District) in July 2021, San Juan County (11th Judicial District) in September 2021, and McKinley County (11th Judicial District) in September 2022.

 - Permanency Outcome 1: Children have permanency and stability in their living situation